WvanWoerden/modLIP_real_embedding/README.md

 ```
 bash make_plots.sh
 ```
-This generates the pdf files `plots/reconstruction_qx.pdf`, `plots/idealrecovery.pdf`, `plots/logunit_heuristic.pdf` and `GS_heuristic.pdf` corresponding to Figures 3,4,5 and 6 in the paper respectively.
+This generates the pdf files `plots/reconstruction_qx.pdf`, `plots/idealrecovery.pdf`, `plots/logunit_heuristic.pdf` and `plots/GS_heuristic.pdf` corresponding to Figures 3,4,5 and 6 in the paper respectively.

 # Data generation

-In all experiments below, the parameter p stands for the degree of the (NTRUprime) field that is considered.
+In all experiments below, the parameter `p` stands for the degree of the (NTRUprime) field that is considered.
 All data generation scripts are located in the folder `scripts/`.
 When running SageMath experiments on multiple cores one sometimes has to set the environment variable `SAGE_NUM_THREADS` to the appropriate number of cores.
-We now explain all the scripts and how to run them with small example parameter, for computing all the data of the paper see the section "All data" further below.
+We now explain all the scripts and how to run them with small example parameters.
+For computing all the data of the paper see the section "All data" further below.

 ## Figure 3 (required precision for recovery of $B^tB$ from its real embedding)